One-Pot Vegan Mushroom Stroganoff

 This recipe does not freeze well.
 I find the pasta becomes too soggy after being frozen.

-Tips for making this recipe perfectly
+Tips for making this Stroganoff vegan recipe perfectly

-- Do not at salt when sautéing the mushrooms!
+- Do not add salt when sautéing the mushrooms!
 This will cause the mushrooms to release water and they will steam rather than brown.
 (You want the mushrooms to brown to release their flavour!)

 - Use a good quality (or organic) veggie stock.
 Since the pasta will be absorbing the flavour from the veggie stock, a good quality flavourful veggie stock equals a flavourful pasta!